mickmuzac/tick.io/README.md

 * example: Client A connects, client A recieves the init event.

 ####start
 * description: The start event is fired after the desired number of remote connections (default: 0) is established.
+The start event signifies that tick.io will begin synchronization.
 * example: If the desired number of connections is 3 and clients A and B are connected, then clients A, B, and C will receive the start event after client C connects.
 If client D later connects, then only client D will receive the start event.